cjy513203427/cjy513203427/README.md

 ## Hi there, I am Jinyao

-- 🔭 I’m currently working on IADBE (Industrial Anomaly Detection Benchmark Engine) project.
+- 🔭 I’m currently engaged in the IADBE (Industrial Anomaly Detection Benchmark Engine) project, which is also my master's thesis.
 - 🌱 I’m learning Blender, AngularJS, and Breakdance.
 - 👯 I’m seeking a job in software development, data science, or game development in Germany.
 - 📫 How to reach me: